pierre-haessig/ev-calc/README.md

 #### Direct fuel emissions

-For data on the *direct* emissions of CO₂ only, I've found an article among probably many others.
+For data on the *direct* emissions of CO₂ only, I’ve found an article among probably many others.

 Sullivan, et al. “CO₂ Emission Benefit of Diesel (versus Gasoline) Powered Vehicles”.